opetitprestataire/label-studio/web/tools/design-tokens-converter/README.md

 1. Replace the `design-tokens.json` file in the workspace root
 2. Run the NX command again: `nx design-tokens ui`
 3. The CSS and JavaScript files will be regenerated with the updated tokens

+## Known Issues

+- The source design tokens refer to "corder-radius" (typo) instead of "corner-radius".
+The converter automatically corrects this in the generated output files.